ADA Complaint Process

 The investigation will be conducted and completed within 60 days of the receipt of the formal complaint.

-Based upon all the information received, an investigation report will be written by the Administrative Director for submittal to the CEO and General Manager.
+Based upon all the information received, an investigation report will be written by the Civil Rights Officer for submittal to the CEO and General Manager.

 The complainant will receive a letter stating that final decision by the end of the 60 day time limit.
 Most investigations are completed within 30 days.